 - Costs must be borne by the partner organisation. - Principles of sound financial management and cost-efficiency should be applied. - The work by external experts and service providers must be essential to the project. - All costs are subject to EU and MS public procurement rules.
-EU, national, regional, programme thresholds and institutional rules have to be considered to determine the applicable public procurement procedure2, and ensure that all contracts comply with the basic principles of transparency, non-discrimination and equal treatment3.
+EU, national, regional, programme thresholds and institutional rules have to be considered to determine the applicable public procurement procedure, and ensure that all contracts comply with the basic principles of transparency, non-discrimination and equal treatment. - Costs of external expertise and services are eligible if no other EU funds have contributed towards the financing of the same expenditure item; i.e., no doublefinancing is permissible (Article 63(9) CPR).

-2 For more information on the public procurement procedures, check Roadmap for public procurement, Interact August 2019.
+&lt;sup>2 For more information on the public procurement procedures, check Roadmap for public procurement, Interact August 2019.

-3 EU procurement and concession rules were introduced on 18 April 2016: https://ec.europa.eu/growth/single-market/public-procurement/rules-implementation/
+&lt;sup>3 EU procurement and concession rules were introduced on 18 April 2016: https://ec.europa.eu/growth/single-market/public-procurement/rules-implementation/